Brian-Lennon/csv-generator-parser/README.md

 ```
 CsvParser
 -----
-Ensure your MySQL database is started, the script below can be used to set up the table Person
+Ensure your MySQL database is started, the script below can be used to set up the table Person.
 ```
 create_table.sql
 ```